 Look over your bill to understand what you’re paying for cable, internet and phone service.
 The assumption is that by bundling all of your services together with one provider you’re saving cash.
 But are you?
-Some customers report that they find hidden fees on their bill such charges for equipment that they’re not using.
+Some customers report that they find hidden fees on their bill for equipment that they’re not using.
 It never hurts to make sure you understand all of the charges on your bill.

 Calculate what you would pay for single phone or internet service from the competitors and see if you’re actually saving money with your bundle.
 Once you’re armed with information, you are prepared to negotiate a cable bill.

 How to Negotiate a Cable Bill: The Tools

 To start with, let’s set grounds rules for how to negotiate a cable bill: be patient, pleasant and persistent.
 You will not get anywhere with a customer service representative by being pushy and angry.
 They’re accustomed to angry callers.
 Surprise customer service with your pleasant attitude.
 Also know that being a long-time customer who pays on time will give you bargaining chips.
 But that’s not to say that if you were late on a couple of payments you don’t have any negotiating power.

 The best time to call and negotiate a cable bill is when your promotional deal is nearing the expiration date, or you see an advertisement for a competitor with a better price.
 It’s generally recommended that you negotiate your bill every six to 12 months.
 When calling, pick the automated option to go directly to the “cancel my service” choice or ask for the retention department.
 You’ll have the best luck negotiating with representatives in this department since they typically have more power to negotiate.
 Tell them your bill is too high and start from there.